vincehartman38/Replication-of-Transformer-Uncertainty/README.md

 Linearized Tree: (((( Olympic  long  jump ) champion ) Greg  Rutherford )( has ( qualified ( for ((( Saturday ('s)) final )(( at ( the  World  Championships ))( in ( London )))))))(..))

-Syntactic Distances would then be the following for this example:
+Syntactic Distances would then be the following for this example according to the author's definition in their paper:
 D(Rutherford, has) = len(")(") = 2
 D(Olympic, long) = len("") = 0
 D(London, .) = (len(")))))))(") = 8 -> placed in 5+ bucket